JelleZijlstra/taxonomy/docs/biblio/gen-part-desc.md

-# Griffith's _General and Particular Description_
+# Griffith's _General and Particular Descriptions_

 Edward Griffith published his _General and Particular Descriptions of the Vertebrated Animals_ around 1821.
-The preface to the first lays out an extensive plan covering all vertebrates as well as a general introduction to zoology, but only two volumes were ever
-published: Quadrumana (i.e., primates) and Carnivora.
+The preface to the first volume lays out an extensive plan covering all vertebrates as well as a general introduction to zoology, but only two volumes were ever published: Quadrumana (i.e., primates) and Carnivora.
 These are often referred to as parts 1 and 2, though these numbers do not appear in the works themselves.

 ## Internal evidence

 The primate volume bears the cover date of 1821.
 I have not found other clues within the work that constrain its date.

-The carnivore volume bears the cover date of 1821.
+The carnivore volume also bears the cover date of 1821.
 On p.
 292, the account of _Tupaia Javanica_ mentions that "Dr. Horsfield has lately given a more detailed description of them, accompanied with excellent engravings, in his work now publishing on the animals of Java and the neighbouring islands".
 Horsfield's plate of _Tupaia javanica_ was published in April 1822 in Part III of this _Zoological Researches_ (see {Aves, Mammalia Java-Horsfield dates (Reitmeyer & Dickinson 2019).pdf}).
 It also refers to {Sumatra (Raffles 1821).pdf}, which was published sometime in 1821.

 ## External evidence